EU sovereign technical platform

 Plutus

-Headless legal workflows, terms management, product and user rights, and payment-provider-backed platform operations.
+Headless legal workflows, terms management, legal and privacy ontology as a service, product and user rights, and payment-provider-backed platform operations.

 Telemetry and costs